Steve--W/XComponents/docs/XComponentsProjectNotes.md

 --------------

 1  Pas2JS
-   XComponents projects require access to pas2js source units pas2jsCompiler etc.  A default working set of these is provided in the subfolder pas2js0.
+   XComponents projects require access to pas2js source units pas2jsCompiler etc.
+   A default working set of these is already provided in the XComponents subfolder pas2js0.

 2  CEF (Chromium Embedded Framework)
    Use of CEF is optional.
 To use ‘CEF’ based components on the desktop, download the cef4delphi_lazarus package and cef4 framework